ukwa/domain-crawler/README.md

 # Step 1: Initial server setup

-By running the `dc0` script with the new .env file, the required directories will be created, the `clamav` user will be created, and the monitoring configs will be copied to their deployed directory location.
+By running the `dc0` script with the new .env file, a series of OS-level requirements are created or configured .
 Note that the primary directory - `STORAGE_PATH` - has to exist for this script to complete.
 This attempts to ensure that if extra volumes need to be created and mounted beforehand, this extra setup step is done before running this `dc0` script.
 For example,
 * `./dc0-initialise.sh aws_dc2024_crawler08-prod.env`

+Examining the `dc0` script will explain the performed actions.

 ## Crawler pre-requisities